thorlindberg/thesis/sections/8 experimentsetup.md

 <br>

-The txon.min.js library can 'handshake' and 'initialise' TXON objects.
+The txon.min.js library can 'handshake' to JSON and 'initialise' TXON objects in JavaScript.

 <br>